-Many people find the Holy Spirit confusing.
+Many people find the doctrine of the Holy Spirit confusing.
 Is the Holy Spirit a force, a person, or something else?
 What does the Bible teach?

-The Bible provides many ways to help us understand that the Holy Spirit is truly a person.
+The Bible provides many ways to help us understand that the Holy Spirit is truly a person—that is, He is a personal being, rather than an impersonal thing.
 First, every pronoun used in reference to the Spirit is “he” not “it.”
 The original Greek language of the New Testament is explicit in confirming the person of the Holy Spirit.
 The word for “Spirit” (pneuma) is neuter and would naturally take neuter pronouns to have grammatical agreement.
 Yet, in many cases, masculine pronouns are found (e.g., John 15:26; 16:13-14).
 Grammatically, there is no other way to understand the pronouns of the New Testament related to the Holy Spirit—He is referred to as a “He,” as a person.

 Matthew 28:19 teaches us to baptize in the name of the Father, Son, and Holy Spirit.
 This is a collective reference to one Triune God.
 Also, we are not to grieve the Holy Spirit (Ephesians 4:30).
 The Spirit can be sinned against (Isaiah 63:10) and lied to (Acts 5:3).
 We are to obey Him (Acts 10:19–21) and honor Him (Psalm 51:11).

 The personhood of the Holy Spirit is also affirmed by His many works.
 He was personally involved in creation (Genesis 1:2), empowers God’s people (Zechariah 4:6), guides (Romans 8:14), comforts (John 14:26), convicts (John 16:8), teaches (John 16:13), restrains sin (Isaiah 59:19), and gives commands (Acts 8:29).
 Each of these works requires the involvement of a person rather than a mere force, thing, or idea.